svirant/DonutDongle/README.md

 # New IR Remote Control functionality
 When using the optional IR Receiver, the IR reception of the RT4K can be been greatly enhanced.
 You can think of it as an IR repeater, but instead talks to the RT4K via Serial for solid communication.
 Since the Donut Dongle is in the middle, other remote features can be added such as:
  - Normally, if you power on your console before waking the RT4K, the RT4K will have not seen the profile change.
 Using the remote's POWER button, in this configuration, will wake the RT4K "and" resend the profile after it's finished waking.

+ - AUX8 button + Power button power cycles your TV via IR Emitter. (only LG OLED CX atm, more can be added upon request)

  - AUX8 button + profile button 1 - 12 loads SVS profiles of your choosing.
 By default is SVS 1 - 12

  - AUX8 pressed twice, manually enter a SVS profile to load with the profile buttons using 1 - 9 and 10,11,12 buttons for 0.
 Must use 3 digits.
 Ex: 001 = 1, 010 = 10, etc

  - MT-ViKI 8 Port HDMI switch's inputs can be changed with profile buttons 1 - 8.
 Must enable "MTVIKIir" in the options section of the .ino

 Let me know what ideas you have, and perhaps I can add them in.